hwlim/Cutlery/README.md

 - **Name**: Sample name.
 This becomes the output folder name for each sample
 - **Group**: Sample group.
 No specific use in the process of each sample but will be used for replicate-pooling and group-wise analysis later
 - **Fq1 & 2**: Name of fastq files, Read1 & 2 (Paired-end sequencing is assumed always)
 - **Ctrl**: Name of control sample from the "Name" column for peak calling.
-Use "NULL" for peak calling without a control.
+Use "NULL" for peak calling without a control or ATAC-seq data analysis.
 - **PeakMode**: Peak mode among {factor,histone,NULL}.
 If "NULL", no peak calling is performed, e.g. for IgG samples.

 Note: